sloonz/rewritefs/README.md

 Don't forget to activate pam_mount in your pam configuration too.
 This is distribution-dependent ; you have to refer to the corresponding documentation.

+## Caveat Emptor

+Using both the original and the rewritten filesystem at the same time is possible, but it is not advised.
+For example, while file locking works fine both in the original and the rewritten filesystem, two exclusives lock may be obtained on the same file: one on the original file, another on the rewritten file.

 ## FAQ

 **Q:** I installed rewritefs with the default config, and now `ls` returns me something like that :